Are you trying to grow your email list but struggling to capture new leads?

-How to Turn Off Immediate Popups for Blog Posts with OptinMonster
+How to Turn Off Immediate Popups for Blog Posts With OptinMonster

-Then set it to show when the URL path does not contain “blog” (or whatever slug you use for your blog post pages).
+- Set it to show when the URL path does not contain “blog” (or whatever slug you use for your blog post pages).

-3. Use a Polite Slide-in
+4. Use a Polite Slide-in

-How to Set Up Slide-ins with OptinMonster
+How to Set Up Slide-ins With OptinMonster

 OptinMonster has several beautiful themes that you can choose from.
-All you have to do is go to create a new optin, and then select the “Slide-in” type.
+All you have to do is go to create a new optin and then select the Slide-in type.

-Then, go to the Display Rules > “After scrolling down ‘X’ amount”, and enter the percentage or the number of pixels that you want the user to scroll before they see the slide-in.
+Then, go to the Display Rules » If… distance scrolled, and enter a percentage or the number of pixels.
+That’s how far the user will scroll before they see the slide-in.

-4. Load a Floating Bar on Scroll
+5. Load a Floating Bar on Scroll

 How to Load a Floating Bar on Scroll with OptinMonster

-Exit-intent is when a lightbox popup appears at the precise moment that a user is about to abandon your site.
+Exit-Intent® is when a lightbox popup appears at the precise moment that a user is about to abandon your site.
 This is a no-brainer optin type to use, and every site should have one!

 If they don’t like it, they probably weren’t your target customer anyway, so you have nothing to lose.
 However, you have everything to gain.

-How to Use OptinMonster’s Exit-Intent Technology
+How to Use OptinMonster’s Exit-Intent® Technology

-From there, you can also adjust the sensitivity to low, medium or high.
+From there, you can also adjust the sensitivity to low, medium, or high.

-6. Allow the User to Initiate
+7. Allow the User to Initiate